 One of CLI’s most valued assets is its community of local and international educators.
-When applying to CLI, many students first meet Nancy Fried, a world traveler who knows what it’s like to prepare others for travel abroad.
+When applying to CLI, many students first meet Nancy Fried, a world traveler who knows what it’s like to prepare others for their adventure abroad.
 Nancy first helped facilitate study abroad experiences in 2001 and again in 2007 when her sons Bradford and Robert, respectively, embarked on life-changing journeys to southern China.
 When the brothers co-founded CLI, Nancy was a natural fit for Director of Enrollment.
 She now shares admissions responsibilities with an equally dedicated team member, Tania Yeromiyan.

 You may also meet Jeff, the second of the three Fried brothers, who spends part of each year at CLI working on a range of visual media projects.
-Jeff has been bringing his decade of professional photography, filmography, and creative experience to CLI since the day his brothers brought the organization to life.
+Jeff has been bringing his decade-plus professional photography, filmography, and creative experience to CLI since the day the organization was brought to life.

 At the core of CLI’s success is our team of Chinese educators who share Chinese language and culture with students from around the world each and every day.
 We are dedicated to ensuring the best possible learning experience for every student who studies at CLI.